National Autism Unit

 Average length of inpatient treatment: 4 to 12 months

-Key areas: ADHD developmental disorder, affective disorder, anxiety disorders, asperger’s syndrome, autism spectrum disorder, challenging behaviour, co-morbid autistic disorders, complex mental health, forensic behaviour, neurodevelopmental disorders, obsessive compulsive disorder, pervasive developmental disorders, schizophrenia
+Key areas: ADHD developmental disorder, affective disorder, anxiety disorders, asperger’s syndrome, autism, autism spectrum disorder (ASD), autism spectrum disorder and mood, challenging behaviour, co-morbid autistic disorders, complex mental health, forensic behaviour, neurodevelopmental disorders, obsessive compulsive disorder, pervasive developmental disorders, schizophrenia

 We are the only NHS provider offering specialist inpatient assessment and treatment to men with autism spectrum disorder (ASD) and: